 GEOG 1401.
 Physical Geography

 Study of the atmospheric and terrestrial systems that shape our natural environment, especially the global patterns of climate, landforms, and vegetation.
-Partially fulfills Core Natural Sciences requirement.
+Partially fulfills core Life and Physical Sciences requirement.

 GEOG 3300.
 Geographic Information Systems

 Fundamentals of cartography and the use of geographic information systems for thematic mapping and spatial analysis.
 Laboratory emphasizes experience with GIS software.

 Introduction to remote sensing techniques, including air photo interpretation and digital satellite image processing.
 Emphasis on the use of remote sensing imagery in geographic information systems.

 Prerequisite: GEOG 1401 or equivalent natural science courses.
 Investigates changes in climate, hydrology, soils, biota and landforms since the start of the Ice Age, and the effects of these environmental changes on humans.